 If students are thinking about changing majors or are unsure about registration for any reason, please encourage them to register with their best assumption about classes which represent best choices for them.
 If they change their mind about some classes before next semester begins, they may make changes to their schedule themselves, but we encourage them to speak with their advisor about any drastic changes.

-For course requirements for all majors please click here.
+For course requirements for all majors click here.

-For information from the registrar on the complete advising and registration process, go to the Registrar's website.
+For information from the registrar on the complete advising and registration process, visit the Registrar's website.